xinchejian/xinchejian.github.io/_posts/2013-04-03-wednesday-meetup-free-as-in-beer-or-5rmb-xinchejian-7-9pm-03042013.markdown

 layout: post
 status: publish
 published: true
-title: <!--:zh-->Wednesday Meetup - Free as in beer - or 5rmb - @ XinCheJian - 7-9pm
+title: Wednesday Meetup - Free as in beer - or 5rmb - @ XinCheJian - 7-9pm
   - 03/04/2013<!--:--><!--:en-->Wednesday Meetup - Free as in beer - or 5rmb
   - @ XinCheJian - 7-9pm - 03/04/2013<!--:-->
 author: